 C3MS (Cyber Command & Control Mission System)

-For over three years, DTSI has provided Enterprise Information Technology support, lifecycle software support and cyber operations support services to the 24th Air Force (24 AF) and the 624th Operations Center (624 OC) located at Joint Base San Antonio – Lackland AFB, TX for AFLCMC/HNCY.
+For over four years, DTSI provided Enterprise Information Technology support, lifecycle software support and cyber operations support services to the 24th Air Force (24 AF) and the 624th Operations Center (624 OC) located at Joint Base San Antonio – Lackland AFB, TX for AFLCMC/HNCY.
 While Air Force operators execute the direct C2 mission, DTSI personnel stand in the background providing systems administration, Tier II help desk functions, and system development and sustainment for operational applications.
 We also monitor, maintain, and tune Oracle and SQL databases residing with virtualized SAN servers.
 DTSI also provide expertise and understanding of enterprise-level Information Technology (IT) infrastructures, technologies, and management systems.

 The C3MS consists of classified and unclassified systems on four different networks (two classified and two unclassified), tools that aid the 624 OC to accomplish its mission to C2 the Air Force Information Network, communications (e.g., VTCs, vIPer, VoSIP), and supporting systems (e.g., zero client workstations, printers, and faxes).
 The C3MS systems include: Visualization Wall Systems (VWS – instances on two classified networks and one unclassified network), the Virtual Desktop Infrastructure (VDI – instances on all networks), Virtualization SAN Suite Infrastructure (VSS – instance on one classified network and one unclassified network), Service Oriented Architecture Integration Framework (SOAIF – on one classified network), and an Information Support Server Environment Cross Domain Solution (ISSE CDS – components on one classified network and one unclassified network)).

 BIS (Business Integration Support)